SKZBadHabit/MMDactyl/README.md

 ### Status of code

-it is currently under development but fully functional V3.02 contains layer 1 and 2 and basic functionallity of the display, without bios support and without hibernation
+it is currently under development but fully functional V3.03 contains layer 1 and 2 and basic functionallity of the display, with bios support and without hibernation/energy saving - no wireless function

 ## Lasercut